tomondre/vre-hub.github.io/docs/auth.md

 :::note

-All the underlaying VRE services and resources are connected through the ESCAPE IAM service.
+All the underlying VRE services and resources are connected through the ESCAPE IAM service.
 Once you have an account, you will be able to interact seamlessly with any of them.

 :::